vishalsingh321/BLRecoveryKeyGenerator/README.md

 This tool can help testing by generating random Bitlocker keys in Management solution scenarios wherein custom remote deployment of Bitlocker key is needed.

+The code is uploaded for both NodeJs and Java project.